jaryaman/BibTeX-BSTs/README.md

 # BibTeX-BSTs

-A set of `.bst` files intended to resemble the bibliography style of common academic journals for use with the LaTeX bibliography managing system BibTeX.
+A set of `.bst` files intended to resemble the bibliography style of common academic journals for use with the LaTeX bibliography managing system BibTeX. `makefiles` are also included to create your own `.bst` files.

 ## Usage